-Columbian Museum of Chicago Today
+Field Museum Today

 Ever since its grand beginning as a great opportunity, the Field Museum has been one of the premier museums in the world.
 Its dedication to the accumulation and dissemination of knowledge continues unabated.
 Today the number of specimens and artifacts in its collection exceeds forty million, more than can be displayed in any person’s lifetime.

 The museum also continues to fund expeditions with more than 150 scientists and researchers traveling anywhere and everywhere to document life from billions of years ago to today.

 Related: Find more things to do in Chicago

 The Field Museum hosts both permanent and traveling exhibitions covering our natural history.
 You can see exhibits on humanity’s past, like a Pawnee Earth Lodge and one of the nation’s largest mummy collections.